wasmCloud/actor-interfaces/http-server/rust/README.md

 [![documentation](https://docs.rs/wasmcloud-actor-http-server/badge.svg)](https://docs.rs/wasmcloud-actor-http-server)
 # wasmCloud HTTP Server Actor Interface

-This crate provides waSCC actors with an interface to the HTTP Server capability provider.
+This crate provides wasmCloud actors with an interface to the HTTP Server capability provider.
 Actors using this interface must have the claim `wasmcloud:httpserver` in order to have permission to handle requests, and they must have an active, configured binding to an HTTP Server capability provider.